 Under the authority of the Housing of the Working Classes Act 1890, in April 1897 Devonport Corporation appointed inspectors to visit other towns in England and view their housing provision.
 When that inspection was completed, a report was submitted to the Housing of the Working Classes Committee.
 The report was signed by Mr H Whitfeld, chairman of the Committee; Mr W J Waycott, the Mayor of Devonport; and Messrs W Hornbrook, W Ford and C Goodman; the Town Clerk; the Borough Surveyor; and the Medical Officer of Health.

 The report recommended that the James Street and Ordnance Street areas should be scheduled for demolition and redevelopment.
 It had already been condemned by the Medical Officer of Health.
 The recommendation was adopted on July 20th 1897 and promoted a Local Government Provisional Order.
 In February 1898, despite much opposition from landowners at a public inquiry, the Order was made by the Local Government Board and confirmed by Act of Parliament.

-The Devonport Extension Act of 1898 enabled it to absorb part of Saint Budeaux.
+The Devonport Extension Act of 1898 enabled it to extend the Borough to include part of Saint Budeaux.
 In that same year Stoke Damerel officially became Devonport and a part of the parish of Pennycross was added to the Borough.
 The Borough took over from the Devonport School Board in 1903 and the Devonport Water Company in 1906.
 In the first decade of the 20th century Devonport opened a new Cemetery at Weston Mill and constructed an embankment across Weston Mill Creek to replace the undulating wooden bridge.

 Following military intervention as a result of the Great War, the Borough of Devonport was amalgamated along with East Stonehouse Urban District into the Borough of Plymouth, although the Devonport Poor Law Union remained independent until 1930.